 The next step is understanding a company’s key products/services, any new/upcoming projects, its clients, and main competitors.
 Finding out about the company’s culture, mission statement, diversity policies, community involvement and financial profile will help you determine if you’d like to target them as a future employer and help you present yourself as a strong candidate.
 Here are some good ways to get more info about a company.

 Simply plug the company name into a search engine and see what comes up.
 Look to company social media accounts, YouTube videos, recent press mentions, product and service reviews, the company blog and anything else that may come up.

 Check Cision (formerly Canada News Wire) for online press releases, webcasts or videos.

 Review the company's website thoroughly, especially the "About Us" section.
 Check to see if the organization has an 'official' business blog or one where the posts are written by employees.
 You may be able to download brochures or an annual report, which gives a current snapshot of company activities.
 Also, check the corporate website for press releases or a news section.

 YouTube, Twitter, Facebook and LinkedIn

-Many companies have a corporate presence on these social networking platforms.
+Many companies have a corporate presence on various social networking platforms.
 LinkedIn is one of the best ways to do company research.
-In the search bar at the top, select companies, people or articles and use your company name as a keyword.
-You can use the connections button to see who is in or connected to the network within the company — very useful for networking and getting insider information (more on this in the section on Networking).
+In the search bar at the top, select companies, people or articles and use the company name as a keyword.
+You can use the connections button to see who is in or connected to the network within the company.
+These features can be very useful for networking and getting more information on various organizations (more on this in the section on Networking).
 You can also get a sense of companies by compiling and examining job ads from employers of interest.
 If you are interested in a company and have targeted it as a possible future employer, be sure to follow them and stay abreast of developments through its news feed.
 Once you have reached out and become known to the company, they may investigate your social media connections with them.

 The Glassdoor site provides salary details, company reviews and interview questions, all posted by employees and job seekers to those companies.